Change Your Image

 You can discover more about the festival at IMDb's Cannes section.

 I saw movies #1 to #10 at the festival and then #11 onwards afterwards elsewhere ...

 Cannes is a wonderful festival with so many films to see and so many things happening.
 I will not make it to all of these but I will certainly try to catch as many as possible!

-The ones I see will be moved to my Cannes Film Festival 2015 list.
+After I see them I will move titles to my Cannes Film Festival 2013 list.

 A thrilling, intense modern war film based on real events

 I was privileged to attend one of four UK regional charity premieres on Tuesday 25 November ahead of the UK general release at VUE Cinemas on Friday 28 November.
 Each premiere was located in or near the home town of one the soldiers portrayed in the film such that family and friends could attend, and where possible, the actual people portrayed on- screen too.
 Bristol is the home town of Stu Hale who was portrayed on- screen by Benjamin O'Mahony.
 Stu was present at the screening and answered questions with the cast and crew at the Q&A afterwards.
 A portion of all the ticket sales across the UK goes directly to charities supporting returning servicemen and servicewomen.
 This all speaks to the very special nature of this film.
 In his introduction before the screening, director Paul Katis described it as a modern war film.
 It is indeed, and it takes an honourably neutral view of the conflict.
 At its heart this is the true story of a group of extremely brave men facing a difficult situation.